nhannguyen95/learning-notes/languages/javascript/async-and-performance.md

 JS has never had any direct notion of asynchronous built into it.
 1 common thing of all JS hosting environments (browsers, servers, etc.) is that they have a mechanism in them that handles executing (invoking JS engine) multiple chunks/functions of a program over time, called the event loop.

 Event loop acts as a FIFO queue of events (program chunks/functions).
 For example, `setTimeout` does not put the callback on the event loop queue, instead it sets up a timer and when the timer expires, the hosting environment places the callback into the event loop.
 If there are already some items in the event loop at that moment, the callback will have to wait.
-That explaines why `setTimeout` might not fire with perfect temporal accuracy, but it's guaranteed (generally speaking) that the callback won't fire before the specified time interval, it can happen at or after that time, depending on the state of the event queue.
+That explains why `setTimeout` might not fire with perfect temporal accuracy, but it's guaranteed (generally speaking) that the callback won't fire before the specified time interval, it can happen at or after that time, depending on the state of the event queue.

 The event loop breaks its work into tasks and executes them in serial, all of them share the same access to the program scope and state, so each modification to state is made on top of the previous one.
 Because of JS's single-threading (traditionally JS is single-threaded language), the code for each executed task is atomic (the entirety of its code will finish before any of the code in another task can run).

 Whenever there are tasks to run, the event loop runs until the queue is empty.
 Each iteration of the event loop is a tick.
 User interactions, IO and timers enqueue events on the event queue.

-Concurrency is when 2 or more chains of events/tasks interleave over time, such that from a high-level perspective they appear to be running simultaniously (even at any given moment only one event is being processed).
+Concurrency is when 2 or more chains of events/tasks interleave over time, such that from a high-level perspective they appear to be running simultaneously (even at any given moment only one event is being processed).

 If a task takes too long to run, it can block other tasks/chains of events such as UI updates, user events handling, etc. An example of such a task is: